 Update to Field Services due to COVID-19

-DeKalb County Animal Enforcement is following the recommendations of the National Animal Care and Control Association (NACA).
+DeKalb County Animal Enforcement Services is following the recommendations of the National Animal Care and Control Association (NACA).
 For the safety of our officers and the public we serve, NACA is advising all officers to take extra measures to mitigate the short and long-term effects of the COVID-19 pandemic.
 These measures include protecting officers to reduce risk of spreading the virus, as well as working to manage and minimize the number of new animals entering our shelter.
-DeKalb County Animal Control Officers are continuing to respond to high priority/emergency calls and have suspended all non-emergency calls.
+DeKalb County Animal Enforcement Officers are continuing to respond to high priority/emergency calls and have suspended all non-emergency calls.

 High priority/emergency calls include:

 Cruelty and neglect complaints

 Leash law and licensing complaints

 Barking and nuisance complaints